 Structures

-In C# and .NET Framework there are two implementations of the concept of "class" from the object-oriented programming: classes and structures.
-Classes are defined through the keyword class while the structures are defined through the keyword struct.
+In C# and .NET Framework, there are two implementations of the concept of "class" for object-oriented programming: classes and structures.
+Classes are defined through the keyword class, while the structures are defined through the keyword struct.
 The main difference between a structure and a class is that:

 Classes are reference types (references to some address in the heap which holds their members).